vegaprotocol/specs/user-interface/0001-WALL-wallet.md

 A wallet can contain many public/private key pairs.
 The public part of each key pair is known the [Party](../protocol/0017-PART-party.md) sometimes just referred to as a key or public key.

-The primary job(s) of a wallet app is to [sign/encrypt transaction](../protocol/0022-AUTH-auth.md) (so the network can be sure they were sent by a given party) and to broadcast these transactions to a node on the network.
+The primary job(s) of a wallet is to [sign/encrypt transaction](../protocol/0022-AUTH-auth.md) (so the network can be sure they were sent by a given party) and to broadcast these transactions to a node on the network.

 ## Get wallet
 When on the wallet page of Vega.xyz, I...